-The just seem to have somewhat of a silly expression about them which makes you just want to join in on all the fun that they seem to be having.
-Especially if you enjoy doing their two favorite things which is slashing around in the water and showing off a bit.
+Now, the thing about these guys is that you don’t have to see them run around or splash in the water to know why they’re often called clever clown dogs!
+After all, they seem to have somewhat of a silly expression about them, making you want to join in on all the fun they seem to be having, especially if you enjoy their two favorite things: splashing around in the water and showing off a bit.

-Irish Water Spaniel be the right dog for you?
-That’s the real question and one that we hope to help you answer in this here article.
-Because the last thing that we here at IndulgeYourPet want to see happen is for someone to decide to adopt an Irish Water Spaniel puppy or a rescue dog only to realize that it’s not going to be a good fit later on.
+Be the right dog for you?
+That’s the real question we hope to help you answer in this article.
+The last thing that we here at IndulgeYourPet want to see happen is for someone to decide to adopt an Irish Water Spaniel puppy or a rescue dog only to realize that it will not be a good fit later on.